Skip to main content

 Summary

-The next business day after the states sued, a group of 11 individuals who could benefit from KFT and the Coalition for Humane Immigrant Rights (CHIRLA), on behalf of its members, filed a motion requesting that Judge Barker permit them to intervene in the lawsuit as defendants, so that they can defend the legality of the parole programs alongside the federal government defendants.
+The next business day after the states sued, a group of 11 individuals who could benefit from KFT and the Coalition for Humane Immigrant Rights (CHIRLA), on behalf of its members, filed a motion requesting that Judge Campbell Barker permit them to intervene in the lawsuit as defendants, so that they can defend the legality of the parole programs alongside the federal government defendants.
 On September 3, 2024, Judge Barker denied that motion.
 The putative intervenors appealed that decision the same day.
+They also filed a renewed motion to intervene in October; that one was denied as well, but they were given argument time at the bench trial.

-On October 4, 2024, the Fifth Circuit affirmed Judge Barker’s denial of the motion to intervene, canceled oral argument on that appeal, and vacated its stay of the district court proceedings and its extension of Judge Barker’s “administrative stay.”
-Two hours later, Judge Barker re-imposed the “administrative stay” for 30 days–until election day–when he will hold either oral argument, a bench trial, or both.
+On October 4, 2024, the Fifth Circuit affirmed Judge Campbell Barker’s denial of the motion to intervene, canceled oral argument on that appeal, and vacated its stay of the district court proceedings and its extension of Judge Campbell Barker’s “administrative stay.”
+Two hours later, Judge Campbell Barker re-imposed the “administrative stay” for 30 days–until until just after the election –when he held a bench trial.

 Technical Summary